HOSTED-POWER/docs-turbostack-app/TurboStack Platform/overview.md

 ## Locating your managed servers

-When going to the [TurboStack Platform](https://my.turbostack.app/ "TurboStack Platform") , log in with your credentials for the [Customer Center](https://portal.hosted-power.com/ "Customer Center").
+When going to the [TurboStack Platform](https://my.turbostack.app/ "TurboStack Platform"), log in with your credentials for the [Customer Center](https://portal.hosted-power.com/ "Customer Center").

-If you don't have credentials for the Customer Center yet, you first have to create a Primary account.
+If you don't have credentials for the [Customer Center](https://portal.hosted-power.com/ "Customer Center") yet, you first have to create a Primary account.
 More info [here](../quickstart.md "here").

 ![](../img/turbostackapp/basicinstall/tsa_login1.png)